audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Effects and Analysis:
     * Nyquist effects, SoundTouch, SBSMS and Generators join separate clips together.
-    * Equalization silences audio near the end of very short regions.
     * Equalization used in a chain applies the parameters last used via the Effect menu instead of those stored in chain.
     * LADSPA Multiband EQ (optional download) may not be visible in